NESA: Relational Neuro-Symbolic Static Program Analysis: Overview

 \item \emph{Neural relation specifications} that determine how to derive semantic properties depicted by neural relations via prompting.
 They consist of the definitions of semantic properties and several examples with explanations.
 In program slicing, the specified neural relation specification in Figure~\ref{fig:input}(b) determines how to populate the neural relation \textsf{DataDep} depicting data dependencies. \end{itemize}

 Using these inputs, \ToolName\ achieves customized static analysis by evaluating the specified analysis policy.
 Based on the worklist algorithm, \ToolName\ can obtain the output relation at the fixed point, which depicts the desired program property.
-Specifically, we first construct a \emph{rule dependency graph} (RDG) for the analysis policy, which encodes the dependency relation between rules and guides the iterative fixed point computation. \xz{the following sentence can be rewritten for better clarity.
-For example, you could start "A rule may involve symbolic and neural relations.
-XXX".
-Right now, it has a gap in the flow.
-Terms are used without definition such as neural relation specifications. what does it mean by population?
-Do you assume your audience knows how datalogs are evaluted?} To evaluate a Datalog rule in the analysis policy, we need to determine the contents of the symbolic and neural relations, which are prerequisites for deriving the program property depicted by the intensional relation in the Datalog rule.
+Specifically, we first construct a \emph{rule dependency graph} (RDG) for the analysis policy, which encodes the dependency relation between rules and guides the iterative fixed point computation.
+To evaluate a Datalog rule in the analysis policy, we need to determine the contents of the symbolic and neural relations, which are prerequisites for deriving the program property depicted by the intensional relation in the Datalog rule.
 Technically, \ToolName\ uses a program parser to generate tuples in symbolic relations and selects appropriate \textit{neural constructors}, which are instantiated by user-specified neural relation specifications, to populate neural relations.
-However, populating neural relations with LLMs can still induce hallucinations, potentially yielding low-quality analysis results.
+However, populating neural relations with LLMs can still induce hallucinations, yielding low-quality analysis results.
 Also, each prompting round may have non-trivial time and token costs, which can become unacceptable when the number of prompting rounds is large.
-To address these challenges \shi{i am not sure whether reviewers can get the challenges without understanding a basic flow of Datalog evaluation.}, we introduce three essential technical designs:
+To address these challenges, we introduce two essential technical designs:

-\begin{itemize}[leftmargin=*] \item \emph{Lazy prompting}: \xz{do you need this level of details here? without an example, a lot of things do not creative intuitive understanding anyway. "term values"? } During rule evaluation, we delay populating the neural relation with prompting until the contents of other non-neural relations are also determined.
+\begin{itemize}[leftmargin=*] \item \emph{Lazy prompting}: During rule evaluation, we delay populating the neural relation with prompting until the contents of other non-neural relations are also determined.
 In the evaluation of the rule (2) in Figure~\ref{fig:input}(a), for example, we first determine the contents of the symbolic relations \textsf{ExprName} and \textsf{ExprLoc} and then join their tuples to narrow down the possible values of $\textsf{e1}$.
 In this way, we can enforce LLMs to focus on restricted program expressions in the prompting when, which would mitigate the hallucinations of the population of the neural relation \textsf{DataDep}.